Lawrence joins Warriors coach shortlist; but new T&T women coach’s salary puts men to shame

 However, if one gauged importance on the heft of salary packages, the Trinidad and Tobago Football Association (TTFA) might have already lost belief in the Russia 2018 World Cup campaign.

 Saintfiet, whose last job was as Bangladesh National Senior Team coach, was believed to have taken over the Trinidad and Tobago without a contract and an agreement to be paid with match fees rather than a monthly salary.
-In contrast, Hart is understood to have pocketed US$22,000 a month.
+In contrast, Hart is understood to have earned US$22,000 a month—although he is still being owed by the TTFA.

 The next Warriors coach is expected to be offered a wage somewhere between the remuneration of the two former coaches.
 However, Wired868 understands the local football body will spend nearly double the pay package of its new men’s coach on Women’s National Senior Team coach Carolina Morace and her staff.